Who Is at Fault in a T-Bone Accident in Texas?

 What Should You Do If You Are in a T-Bone Accident?

 If you have been injured in a side-impact collision, you do not have to suffer alone.
 You can take action to protect yourself and your future.
-The Board Certified personal injury lawyers of Michael P. Fleming and Associates, P.C., are here to help you seek the justice you deserve.
+The Board Certified personal injury lawyers of Fleming Law, P.C., are here to help you seek the justice you deserve.

 Our Houston auto accident attorneys have over 30 years of experience helping clients in Texas who have been injured in collisions, including T-bone accidents.
 We know that the insurance companies are only looking out for their interests and their bottom line.
 We are only interested in pursuing the justice and fair compensation that you are owed by law.